survoai/humalect-docs/docs/05-Integrations/integrations-overview.md

 # Source Code Providers

 ## GitHub
-Github is a web-based platform that allows developers to store, share, and collaborate on software projects.
+GitHub is a web-based platform that allows developers to store, share, and collaborate on software projects.
 It uses a version control system called Git to track changes and manage code updates.
-Github also provides a variety of tools and features for code review, issue tracking, and project management.
+GitHub also provides a variety of tools and features for code review, issue tracking, and project management.

 It is widely used by developers and organizations around the world for software development and collaboration.